Apology techniques for better service recovery

 In the world of customer service, perfection is an elusive goal.
 Even the best businesses can encounter slip-ups that leave customers feeling dissatisfied.
-However, these momentary missteps can actually become golden opportunities for service recovery and building even stronger customer relationships.
+However, these momentary missteps can become golden opportunities for service recovery and building even stronger customer relationships.

 Like anything, there's an art to making an apology that truly lands.
 When mastered, it can have a transformative effect on the recipient and, in business, can ultimately turn a once-frustrated customer into a loyal advocate.